01 of 10

 If you have no closet but still need to store clothes in your bedroom, paint your bedroom a stark white.
 This will cut down on visual clutter and add to a sleek, modern look.Continue to 10 of 10 below.

 10 of 10

 Hang a Shelf Near the Ceiling

-Hanging a shelf-rod combo very close to the ceiling allows for shelf storage AND lots of hanging space below the rod.
-This means you can hang pants, blouses and dresses and long coats.
-Tip: This is great if your home lacks a proper entryway.
+Hanging a shelf-rod combo very close to the ceiling allows for shelf storage and lots of hanging space below the rod where you can hang pants, blouses, dresses, and long coats.